Listen to this article now

 Another big mushroom leather manufacturer is Bolt Threads.

-The company is trialling several types of fungi, and Mylo™ is their most popular leather alternative to date.
+The company is trialing several types of fungi, and Mylo™ is their most popular leather alternative to date.

 The company is very outspoken about the benefits of replacing animal leather with its unique material: